ashep04/CS360_Barter_App/README.md

 - npm run android
 - npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
 - npm run web

+### Development
+- Under the app directory is the .tsx files to develop and make the app